The Massachusetts Uniform Probate Code (MUPC): A New Law Substantially Effecting Inheritance, Wills, Trusts, and Estate Administration

 II.
 The New Uniform Probate Code Changes Intestate Shares of Descendants

 Under the new law the intestate shares of descendants will be calculated differently where there has been a death in the nearest generation of survivors.
 Under the old law, if a person dies unmarried but with children surviving, the estate will be split equally between the children.
 If a child has predeceased leaving children surviving, those children would take in equal shares the share their parent would have inherited had he or she survived.
 This is called a per stirpes distribution scheme.
-Under the new law, the share of the deceased child will be divided among and distributed to all of the grandchildren, including children of living parents who are inheriting a share in their own right.
+Under the new law, the share of the deceased child will be divided among and distributed to all of the grandchildren whose parent/heir predeceased, equally.
 This is referred to as distribution per capita at each generation.
 Supposedly this new default distribution scheme for intestate estates was put into the law because the individuals who worked on the law felt that this is what most people prefer, although no scientific poll or survey was conducted to arrive at this conclusion.
 In comments written in some of the literature generated to support this bill, estate planning lawyers were criticized for never discussing the matter in detail with their clients and using the old per stirpes scheme in most of their wills and trusts.
 We have always explained and discussed with clients the intestate distribution scheme and other alternatives including the new default as well as class gifts and other more sophisticated plans.
 Our experience over many years has been that well over 90% of clients preferred the per stirpes scheme contained in the old law.
 If you are unhappy with this new scheme, the solution is to have a will (or a trust) in place that leaves your estate the way you want it and not the way a few well intentioned lawyers and politicians felt they knew you most likely would prefer it.
 If you have a will, perhaps it is time to take it out and review it to reassure yourself that it makes the provision you desire.
 If it does not, or if you do not have a will and do not like the default scheme of distribution provided by this new law, you need to have a will (or trust) done that carries out your wishes.

 III.
 Limitation on a Parent’s Right to Disinherit Child